Midwifery Q & A

 What pain relief options are available?

 Midwives offer a range of natural and pharmaceutical pain relief options, including access to epidurals in hospital.
 Pharmaceutical pain relief can only be accessed at a hospital birth.
-Many women who labour at home use water, massage and other methods as an effective way to relieve pain.
+Many women use water, massage and other methods as an effective way to relieve pain at home, birth centre and hospital.

 Can midwives run the same kinds of tests as doctors?